dave-thompson/qmk-modules/lumberjack/README.md

 // #define LUMBERJACK_LOG_KEYS
 ```

-##Optional Setup
+## Optional Setup
 ### Coloured Output
 ![](doc/colored.png)
 ***Coloured Console:***  *If it's not too distracting, you might prefer a colourised output, which can be enabled in config.h.*

 Lumberjack's optional coloured output assigns a unique colour to each keypress, making for easier identification of the UP and DOWN parts of each press, and faster spotting of keypresses that unexpectedly overlap.
 It comes at the cost of extra firmware size and is only compatible with the command-line QMK console, not with QMK Toolbox.

-Enable coloured output by adding the following to your `config.h`:
+Enable colours by adding the following to your `config.h`:

 ```
 #define LUMBERJACK_COLOR